mcglasp/the-singing-people/readme.md

 * "I just want to turn up to the next event — when is it and where?"
 * "Give me the basic info I need, and show it to me on one page on my phone — and quickly!"

-The demographic breakdown of these events tends to favour women of early retire ment age.
-Around a quarter of attendees are men aged 55+, and we have only a handful of under-35s (mainly female).

-The choir’s leaders teach at folk and alternative festivals over the summer, and this is an excellent environment in which to connect with younger potential attendees.
-However, early buy-in is necessary with this age-group, who tend to be busy and active in multiple communities, so can not be relied upon to look up our events when they are next in front of a desktop machine.

-We already have a highly engaged mailing list within the older demographic; those who plan further ahead and are happy to email or phone for information.
-The under-25s are far more impulsive and want access to basic information quickly and easily.
-Therefore it is essential that this facility is available to them on-the-go, in an accessible, mobile-first format.

 ### What is the site’s value to the user?

 The site gives users the information they want in a simple and clear format.
 It is a single-scroll page to reduce the need to wait for further information to load when the user is out and about.
 The user can jump to relevant sections and find what they need in seconds.
 This gives them the ability to get involved when they feel compelled to do so, rather than missing out as life takes over and they move on to other distractions.
-Though their is enough explanatory text to provide essential information, but site has been designed to be highly visual, featuring multiple images of the group and its events.
+Though there is enough explanatory text to provide essential information, but site has been designed to be highly visual, featuring multiple images of the group and its events.
 In this way, the site can cater for the various attention spans of its users: for some, we 'show' rather than 'tell'; however, for others, the ethos and organisation of the group is clearly laid out.

 ### What is its value to me/the owner?